No products in the cart.

 6. Flavor.
 If water is making you feel NAUSEOUS, try light flavors.

-– use the HY Water Flavor Infuser to make super tasty naturally flavored water – use berries, citrus, cucumber.
+– use a water infuser or big pitcher to make super tasty naturally flavored water – use berries, citrus, cucumber.
 Think outside the box and use fresh dill with cucumber, fresh ginger with pear for nausea.

 – Adding a slice of lemon to either HOT or COLD water makes a big difference